sebdalgarno/blog/content/post/github-cli/default.md

 # ✔ Closed issue #2 (not rendering Rmd)
 ```

-As an aside, I use this [neat little trick](https://github.blog/2013-01-22-closing-issues-via-commit-messages/) to close issues automatically by adding `fixes #33` to a commit message (where 33 is the issue #). `gh issue list` is going to be super helpful to remember the issue#.
+As an aside, I use this [neat little trick](https://github.blog/2013-01-22-closing-issues-via-commit-messages/) to close issues automatically by adding `fixes #33` to a commit message (where 33 is the issue #). `gh issue list` is going to be super helpful to find the issue #.

 ## Create issues
 I'll create an issue to finish this post.
 I am being a little hard on myself here (since I'm already working on it!), but I really should finish this post.